-- 1. Documents must be filed to the State Patent Bureau in the state language.
-If the documents, except for the application for the registration of a design and for the issuance of a certificate of registration of a design, are filed in a language which is not the state language, the applicant, the design holder or his representative must within three months from the day of filing of the documents submit the documents translated into the state language. - 2.
-The power of attorney to represent the applicant or the design holder must be issued in writing and shall not be subject to notarial verification.
-Where the application for registration of a design is filed by a representative of the applicant who, however, fails to submit the power of attorney together with the documents listed in subparagraphs 1-3 of paragraph 4 of Article 16 of this Law, the power of attorney must be submitted within three months from the date of filing of the application. - 3.
-Documents filed to the State Patent Bureau shall be exempt from all legalisation. - 4.
-Specific requirements of the application and other documents shall be established by the Regulations.
+1. Documents must be filed to the State Patent Bureau in the state language.
+If the documents, except for the application for the registration of a design and for the issuance of a certificate of registration of a design, are filed in a language which is not the state language, the applicant, the design holder or his representative must within three months from the day of filing of the documents submit the documents translated into the state language.

+2. The power of attorney to represent the applicant or the design holder must be issued in in the simple written form.

+3. Documents filed to the State Patent Bureau shall be exempt from all legalisation.

+4. Specific requirements of the application and other documents shall be established by the Regulations.